nilsmo1/cpp-sudoku/README.md

 Pressing __s__ solves the board.

-Pressing __e__ changed cycles the placement mode, either placement or marking.
+Pressing __e__ cycles the placement mode, either placement or marking.

 Quit the game by pressing __q__ or closing the window!